-Though primarily used to treat hypertension and anxiety, Clonidine is increasingly used in conjunction with stimulants to treat Attention Deficit Hyperactivity Disorder, otherwise known as ADD or ADHD.
+Though primarily used to treat hypertension, anxiety, and smoking cessation, Clonidine is increasingly used in conjunction with stimulants to treat Attention Deficit Hyperactivity Disorder, otherwise known as ADD or ADHD.

-This prescription medication is also commonly known as Catapres, Kapvay, and Nexiclon.
+It is available by prescription only and this medication is also commonly known as Catapres, Kapvay, and Nexiclon.

 Physiologically, it lowers blood pressure by allowing the blood vessels to relax and the heart to beat more slowly and easily.
 It is available as a pill or as a patch.

 The dosage to treat ADHD in children is 5 micrograms per kilogram of body weight per day orally in four divided doses.

 In children, the typical dose for treating ADHD is 0.05 mg given orally once daily at bedtime.
 It can gradually be increased to a max of up to 0.4 mg total daily as needed.

 Keep in mind that the full effect of the drug may not be seen for 4-5 weeks.
 For more information about dosage, see this in-depth dosage guide.